-A CPD portfolio helps keep a track of progression from year to year.
+A CPD record helps keep a track of your learning progression from year to year.
 It is an individual’s evidential documentation of their Continuing Professional Development obligations for their professional body or association.
-Contained within a CPD portfolio would be the register of activities, such as training courses, workshops and educational events attended, as well as a copy of the delegate CPD certificates for each activity.
-These act as validation that the learning has been completed.
+Contained within a CPD record would be the register of learning activities, such as training courses, workshops and educational events attended, the number of CPD hours / points the individual has completed for any given year, as well as a copy of the delegate CPD certificates for each activity.
+These CPD delegate certificates act as validation that the learning has been attended and completed.

 How do CPD points, units and credits relate to CPD Hours?

-It is often found across all industries that CPD points, units and credits all relate to the same thing, CPD Hours?
+It is considered across all industries that CPD points, units and credits all relate to the same thing, CPD Hours.
 What are CPD Hours?
-The definition of a CPD Hour is the time spent for a delegate to be in “active learning”.
+The definition of CPD Hours is the time spent for a delegate to be in “active learning”.
 Active learning defines the actual time spent learning something relevant for their Continuing Professional Development objectives.
 A great example of this would be 1-day accredited CPD training course.
 If the training starts at 9 am and ends at 5 pm, with a 1-hour break for lunch, the CPD Hours would be 7 CPD Hours.

 For added information, it is estimated that 95% of all professional bodies use CPD Hours as their Continuing Professional Development measure and that where the terms CPD points, units or credits are used, these are in a typical 1:1 ratio with CPD Hours.
 By this, it is meant that typically 1 CPD point equals 1 CPD Hour.

-As a general rule, when recording your Continuing Professional Development in a CPD portfolio, it should contain the following information:- Date of CPD activity, Title of CPD activity, Brief description including learning objectives, the method of learning (i.e. training course, workshop, event, eLearning), number of CPD hours, points or credits and the overall learning outcome.
+As a general rule, when recording your CPD hours in your CPD portfolio, it should contain the following information:- Date of CPD activity, Title of CPD activity, Brief description including learning objectives, the method of learning (i.e. training course, workshop, event, eLearning), number of CPD hours, points or credits and the overall learning outcome.